 In the fund financial statements, governmental fund types recognize bond premiums and discounts during the current period.
 The face amount of the debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
+Premiums received on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds, are reported as debt service expenditures.
-Long-Term Obligations are more fully described in Note 10.
+Long-Term Obligations are more fully described in Note 9.